 We are Baidu experienced

-High knowledges of Baidu
+High knowledge of Baidu

 We have lead generation experience and we apply it to our agency.
 We get an average of 350 leads per month (March 2018) by applying the method we offer to companies that use our services.

-We understand the chinese consumers: their needs and habits
+- We understand the Chinese consumers: their needs and habits

-We are a friendly team, we offer the coffee if you book a meeting with our consultants to discuss about your project in China.
+We are a friendly team, we offer the coffee if you book a meeting with our consultants to discuss your project in China.